-Bottega Veneta wins Wallpaper* Design Award for Best Women’s Fashion Collection A/W19
+Bottega Veneta has won our coveted Wallpaper* Design Award 2020 for Best Women’s Fashion Collection Shortlist, for its A/W19 collection

 For his debut runway collection for Bottega Veneta, Daniel Lee – formerly ready-to-wear design director at Celine and a Phoebe Philo protégé – presented a collection of subversive bourgeois silhouettes and strong biker looks that drew on the house’s artisanal leather-making history.
 Blazers fell slightly off the shoulder, while demure dresses boasted sculptural cut-outs and shirt dresses shimmered with square sequins.
 Exaggerated bovver boots and leather jackets suggested a futuristic, rebellious force, while accessories reimagined Veneta’s signature Intrecciato weave – think oversized tote bags woven from strips of leather and heeled pumps formed from cushioned quilting.

 For autumn, hemlines were lowered, the micro minidress shape of Celine’s S/S19 show swapped for more a demure dimension: knee-length culottes or A-line pleated skirts.
 Slimane can now also lay claim to ultra-sexy, thighskimming shapes.
 The look, all capes, fur coats, blue denim and silk dresses, with smatterings of sequin and leopard

 print, was exuberantly 1970s, and nodded to an earlier era of Celine, beloved by bourgeois Parisian doctors’ wives.
 Knee-high boots, horse-bit belts and gold-buttoned details were all on display in Celine’s black-and-white ads from the 1970s, and for A/W19 they took on an elegant modernity.